 14. Rebecca Lynn

-Rebecca Lynn is a partner at Canvas Ventures. in 2015 she was listed in Forbes in 100 top tech investors.
+Rebecca Lynn is a partner at Canvas Ventures.
 Mainly she is focused on early-stage venture investments in Fintech, Digital Health, SaaS, AI and Mobile.
 For example, under Rebecca’s leed Canvas invested in CrowdFlower, HealthLoop, Vida Health, Zola, Luminar, FutureAdvisor etc.

 15. Caterina Fake

 For sure you know Flickr, an image/video hosting website, and Caterina Fake is a co-founder of it.
-Moreover, Caterina is a co-founder of Hunch, a search engine that was acquired by eBay in 2011.
 Later on, she has become a Chairman of the Board of Etsy, where she is an active angel investor, board member and advisor.

 16. Clara Shih

 And the last one of the list of inspirational women is Clara Shih – CEO and founder of Hearsay Systems – a leader in the advisor-client engagement solutions for the financial services industry.
 Clara is a many-sided woman.
 She built a business application on Facebook, known as “Faceforce”, wrote a bestseller ‘The Facebook Era’, was elected to Starbucks board of directors.
 What is memorable is that Clara has received many awards, for example as Young Global Leader.